Tools4everBV/HelloID-Conn-Prov-Target-Blacklist-CSV/README.md

 - HelloID Agent running On-Premises
 - Write access to a shared location for storing the blacklist CSV file
+- **Concurrent actions should be set to 1** to avoid file locking or accidental overwrites

 ### Connection settings